francoisferland/HBBA/doc/includes-behaviors.md

 - The specified launch file must not contain any remap clauses.
 - The topic name must not contain "/" if the topic is filtered.
 - The arbitration nodes use the priority to select the proper messages.
 The messages from the highest priority behavior are chosen.
+- The parameter 'latched' means the last value filtered will be sent back the next time the topic is accessible.
+True by default.
 ## Syntax
 ```yaml
   - procmodule: